08 Nov The Difference Between Debtors vs Creditors

 What is a Debtor?

-A debtor is an individual or business that owes money to a lender.
+A debtor is an individual or business that owes money to another entity (the creditor).
 You are a debtor if you have borrowed money or if you have received goods and services that you haven’t yet paid for.

 Debtors have certain financial obligations.
-This typically includes repaying the debt according to the agreed upon terms, e.g. paying interest, repaying the debt before a certain date, making regular instalments, etc.
+This includes repaying the debt according to the agreed upon terms (e.g. paying interest, repaying the debt by a certain date, making regular instalments, etc.).

 What is a Creditor?

-A creditor is a company or individual that has lent money to another entity (the debtor).
-You are a creditor if you have provided loans, goods or services to someone else and they haven’t yet paid.
-In most cases, this involves entering into an agreement whereby your debtor has to repay the money they owe.
+A creditor is an individual or business that has lent money to another entity (the debtor).
+You are a creditor if you have provided money, goods or services to someone else and they haven’t yet paid.

 When you think of lending money, you probably think of major banks and lenders.
 But any individual or business may be considered a creditor.
 Banks, lenders, businesses, suppliers, service providers, and even friends and family can be creditors.